microsoft/terminal/doc/specs/#605 - Search/spec.md

 ### Reliability

 1. The key input of Terminal command line and the search box should be separated.
 Search box should not block interaction with the command line when it is open.
 2. The search box should not block too much text.
-The search box only occupies one line, so it won't have big impact on the readibility of the terminal output.
+The search box only occupies one line, so it won't have big impact on the readability of the terminal output.

 ### Compatibility